apex/apex/CONTRIBUTING.md

 Note that this will install to $GOPATH/bin, which must be in your $PATH.

+# Running Tests
+To run the test for the project:

+    $ go test -v ./...

+# Running the Linter
+To run the linter for the project:

+    $ go vet ./...

 # Testing Bash Auto-completion

 Some examples for testing bash auto-completion.
 The value after `--` is